programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 #### Ethical and Legal Concerns in Using Archived Web Data

 Before scraping, it is important to consider ethical and legal issues in using web archives for research purposes.
 Archived web content may have been publicly accessible when first captured, but much of it was never intended for public scrutiny.
-In the case study, we scrape banner ads on popular websites, which should entail minimal risk since these ads and websites were designed for public display.
+In the case study, we scrape banner ads on popular websites, which should entail minimal privacy risk since these ads and websites were designed for public display.
 When designing your own scraping projects, you should remain mindful of the historical context in which the content was created and archived, and strive to minimize potential harms for all stakeholders involved.[^10]

-Copyright of materials in web archives usually belongs to their original authors, but limited use of copyrighted materials is often allowed for research and education purposes in many jurisdictions.
+Copyright of archived web materials usually belongs to their original authors, but limited use of copyrighted materials is often allowed for research and education purposes in many jurisdictions.
 In the United States, such use generally falls under the [Fair Use](https://www.copyright.gov/title17/92chap1.html#107) doctrine.
 You should always check local laws before reusing or publishing archived material.

 Lastly, large-scale scraping can strain the technical infrastructure of web archives.
 In the lesson, we will demonstrate how to reduce the potential impact of our scraping by implementing delays.
 When designing your own scraping projects, you should always strive to minimize your traffic footprint on the archive’s servers.